Estate Planning Documents to Consider Using For Small Business Owners

 - Decide who gets your business interest or share.

 - Power of attorney.
 A power of attorney appoints someone to run your business if you can’t or if you die.
 Without a power of attorney, the local court determines who will manage the business.
 Court involvement means time and money.
-Therefore, it can also mean conflict because different people may claim they should be the one to run the business.
+Therefore, it can also mean conflict because different people may claim they should be the ones to run the business.

 - A buy-sell agreement.
 If there are many owners, this contract determines who can get your share.
 Typically, the buy-sell agreement sets the sales price for your interest.
-It decides which owners can and can’t buy your interest.
-Additionally, it also allows you choose a non-owner (such as a family member) the right to buy your share.
+It decides which owners can and can't buy your interest.
+Additionally, it also allows you to choose a non-owner (such as a family member) the right to buy your share.
 A buy-sell agreement can establish other parameters too such as whether the purchase can be by cash, secured loan, or other means.
 Thus, it can set a time-limit and decide who has the first option to buy.

 - Insurance for the business.
 Anyone who can buy your business after your death should consider buying term life insurance that names them as beneficiaries.
 The insurance amount is typically the amount of money needed to buy your share of the business.
 Furthermore, another option is an irrevocable life insurance trust which has tax advantages.

-- Insurance for you family.
+- Insurance for your family.
 Most businesses are a major support source for your spouse and children.
 Without the income from the business, your family will lose this income source.
 Therefore, the insurance amount should match the income your business provided your loved ones.

 Documents for partners and corporate owners